DonkeeJTAC/Eldritch-Conversions/README.md

 # In the last 50 years there has been some great adventures released.
 The issue is that a majority of these adventureas are not compatiable with the rule sets of todays games.
 # This leaves players with two choices.
 Play older versions of the rules, or a game master spends time converting past adventures to todays rule sets.
 Eldritch conversions will shorten that chain!

 # Eldritch-Conversions will be developed in two seperate pipes.
-The first conversion program to be developed will convert Monsters and NPC's from a game system of choice to another game system of choice.
+The first conversion application to be developed will convert Monsters and NPC's from a game system of choice to another game system of choice.
-# The second pipe will be an application that can convert player character.
+# The second pipe will be an application that can convert player characters.
 The plan is that once both independent pipes are functional they will be merged into a single usable applicaiton.
 # Common game systems that will be implemented are listed:
   # 5e
   # 3.x